Click here to download and save the Spanish Property Market report as a pdf.

 In contrast, the banks are very keen indeed to lend to international buyers who don’t require a mortgage.
 One of the first questions I ask potential clients is whether they they are cash buyers or if they need finance.
 I do this because I believe it is better to get an indication of borrowing potential before I start a property search.
 When the answer comes back that they are cash buyers I always ask if they are aware of the fixed rate mortgages currently available in Spain.
 Most are not.
 However, once they knew all my recent clients who had intended to buy with cash have opted to take the maximum they could borrow.
 The typical response has been ‘where do I sign’?

-Euribor is the interest rate which fixes the majority of Spanish mortgages and it’s been in negative territory since February 2016.
-It closed 2018 at -0.147%, rising slightly in each of the last 3 months of the year.
+Euribor is the interest rate which fixes the majority of Spanish mortgages.
+Although it’s been in negative territory since February 2016 the 2019 trend is looks to be upward.
+While it closed 2018 at -0.147%, it was rising slightly in each month of Q4.
 In the recession fixed rate mortgages disappeared from the market.
 Now about 40% of all new Spanish mortgages are fixed rate loans.
 Indeed, the majority of international buyers are opting for fixed rate over variable rate loans.
 My advice to cash buyers, irrespective of the currency, is to protect their capital and take a Spanish mortgage.

 Spoilt for Choice